mustansarfiaz/ScratchFormer/README.md

 ```
 @inproceedings{noman2023scratchformer,
   title={Remote Sensing Change Detection with Transformers Trained from Scratch},
-  author={Noman, Mubashir and Fiaz, Mustansar and Cholakkal, Hisham and Narayan, Sanath and Anwar, Rao Muhammad and Khan, Salman and Khan, Fahad Shahbaz},
+  author={Noman, Mubashir and Fiaz, Mustansar and Cholakkal, Hisham and Narayan, Sanath and Anwer, Rao Muhammad and Khan, Salman and Khan, Fahad Shahbaz},
-  journal={arXiv preprint arXiv:2304.06710},
+  journal={IEEE Transactions on Geoscience and Remote Sensing},
-  year={2022}
+  year={2024}
 }
 ```